NYUCCL/psiTurk/doc/install.rst

 index `pypi <https://pypi.python.org/pypi>`__.
 As a result, it can easily be installed as a standard python package using the python package manager tool ``pip``.
-Alternatively, you can install directly from the development or master (i.e., stable) branch on `github <https://github.com/NYUCCL/psiTurk>`__.
+Alternatively, you can install directly from the development branch on
+`github <https://github.com/NYUCCL/psiTurk>`__.
 The following instructions describe the general process.
 In addition, system specific notes are provided below.